 The 5 surveys used in this article allow us to track each cohort for a maximum of 20 years.
-Cohorts and age groups were constructed as 5-year intervals, considering age groups between 25 and 74 years11.
+Cohorts and age groups were constructed as 5-year intervals, considering age groups between 25 and 74 years.
 Figures 3 and 4 show the Gini coefficients of monetary income and monetary expenditure for each cohort and by age group.
 This graphic analysis illustrates some traces of the inequality of different cohorts throughout the life cycle.
 An econometric analysis of this evidence will be presented in the following section.

-Figure 3 shows an upward profile of monetary income inequality over the working life cycle and a reduction after retirement age (65 years onwards)12.
+Figure 3 shows an upward profile of monetary income inequality over the working life cycle and a reduction after retirement age (65 years onwards).
 This result is in line with the literature, where the accumulation of shocks results in increased income and consumption inequality over the life cycle

-^{11.} Thus, the first age group is 25 to 29 years old and the last is 70 to 74 years old.
+11. Thus, the first age group is 25 to 29 years old and the last is 70 to 74 years old.
 In the case of cohorts, the first bracket (younger cohort) refers to generations born between 1986 and 1990 (only with observations in the 2015 survey) and the last to individuals born between 1921 to 1925 (only with observations in the 1995 survey).

-^{12.} For a similar analysis for expenditure and income averages by cohort and age, see Banco de Portugal (2018).
+12. For a similar analysis for expenditure and income averages by cohort and age, see Banco de Portugal (2018).

-FIGURE 3: Gini coefficient of monetary income for each cohort by age group

-Sources: Statistics Portugal (HBS) and authors' calculations.
-Note: Age groups and cohorts were defined at 5-year intervals, as described in footnote 11.
+FIGURE 3: Gini coefficient of monetary income for each cohort by age group Sources: Statistics Portugal (HBS) and authors' calculations.